Anatras02/LootBotApi/README.md

 4. Call the methods from the object created above

 # Methods
+Most of this methods will return a list of Munch objects.
-All the attributes of this methods can be accesed either as dict keys or object attributes.
+This means that the attributes of the result can either be accessed as dictionary keys or object attributes
 ## Items
 * `get_items(rarity = None)` It returns all the items in the game, if rarity is passed it returns all the items of that rarity
 * `get_item(item)` It returns the info about a given item